pmayushkumar/pmayushkumar/README.md

 ProLeap is a world-class AI "Shadow Coach" designed to democratize executive-level coaching for senior ICs (https://proleap.ai).
 Leveraging LLMs and RAG architectures to analyze behavior, leadership styles, and cultural nuances in real-time to provide actionable, evidence-based executive coaching.

-### 💼 AI Product/Business Consulting
+### 💼 My Services

 I bring an AI native lens to everything your business does.
-I can help build AI strategy, execute AI initiatives, help with post-launch evals & monitoring of AI.
+I help build AI products, build AI strategy, execute AI initiatives, help with post-launch evals & monitoring of AI.
 I can connect AI native lens with my 15 years of experience around business <> user empathy <> data.

 ### 😄 Fun fact